livecycle/preevy/site/docs/deploy-runtimes/kube-pod.md

 ### Requirements for the provisioned resources

-All resources need to be deployed in a single namepsace, specified as a template argument (see below).
+All resources need to be deployed in a single namespace, specified as a template argument (see below).

 While multiple [Kubernetes Deployment](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/deployment-v1/#Deployment) objects may be defined, exactly one Deployment must have the label `app.kubernetes.io/component: docker-host`:
 - The [status](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/#deployment-status) of the Deployment is used to determine whether the Preevy environment is ready.
-- The first [container](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#containers) of the Deployment spec is used for copying files, and so it [must have](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#copying-files-and-directories-to-and-from-containers) the `tar` and `find` commands available.
+- The first [container](https://kubernetes.io/docs/reference/kubernetes-api/workload-resources/pod-v1/#containers) of the Deployment spec is used for copying files, so it [must have](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#copying-files-and-directories-to-and-from-containers) the `tar` and `find` commands available.

 A Docker server must be listening on port 2375 of the Deployment's Pod.
 As Preevy uses the [port-forward API](https://kubernetes.io/docs/tasks/access-application-cluster/port-forward-access-application-cluster/) to connect to the Docker server, it does not need to be exposed as a service.
 For the same reason, TLS is not supported and needs to be disabled for this port.